Chart Color Schemes

 Bathurst - East's population is slightly younger than the national pattern

-The median age in Bathurst-East is 36 years, significantly lower than Rest of NSW's average of 43 and somewhat younger than Australia's average of 38 years.
-The 15-24 age group constitutes 14.5% of the population in Bathurst-East, higher than Rest of NSW's percentage.
-Conversely, the 65-74 cohort makes up 9.0%, which is less prevalent compared to Rest of NSW.
-According to post-2021 Census data, the 15-24 age group has increased from 13.6% to 14.5%, while the 5-14 age group has decreased from 15.6% to 14.4%.
-Population forecasts for Bathurst-East indicate substantial demographic changes by 2041, with the 25-34 age group expected to grow by 61% (1,060 people), reaching 2,794 from an initial figure of 1,733.
+The median age in Bathurst-East is 36 years, which is significantly lower than Rest of NSW's average of 43 years and slightly younger than Australia's median age of 38 years.
+The 15-24 age group constitutes 14.5% of the population in Bathurst-East, compared to Rest of NSW, while the 65-74 cohort makes up 9.0%.
+According to data from the post-2021 Census, the 15-24 age group has increased from 13.6% to 14.5%, while the 5-14 cohort has decreased from 15.6% to 14.4%.
+Population forecasts for 2041 suggest significant demographic changes in Bathurst-East, with the 25-34 age group expected to grow by 61%, reaching 2,794 people from 1,733.